-Transition Year Extension (TYE) was designed to provide continuous child care assistance to families who complete their 12 months of Transition Year (TY), continue to be eligible, but cannot be moved into Basic Sliding Fee (BSF) because your agency lacks funds and has a waiting list.
-Approve TYE and retain the family on the BSF waiting list as Priority 2.
-There is no time limit on TYE.
-TYE is available for the time necessary for families to be moved from the BSF waiting list into BSF child care.
-TYE families are not to be considered TY families.
+Transition Year Extension (TYE) was designed to provide continuous child care assistance to families who complete their 12 months of Transition Year (TY), continue to be eligible, but cannot be moved into Basic Sliding Fee (BSF) because there are no funds available.
+TYE is available for the time necessary for families to be moved from the BSF waiting list to BSF child care assistance.

 When the TY period ends and the family remains eligible for child care assistance and there is a waiting list for Basic Sliding Fee, approve a subprogram switch from TY to TYE.
 The family should remain on the BSF waiting list as Priority 2.
 There is no time limit on TYE as long as the family remains eligible.
 Do not count TYE families as TY families on the waiting list.

 If a family becomes ineligible while on TYE, TYE ends.
 The family should be removed from the Priority 2 waiting list and must re-apply as a new applicant.

 When a family loses their eligibility for TYE and re-applies for child care assistance, the family: